Effective as of April 12, 2017.

 Your right to access, limit use, and limit disclosure.
-EU individuals have rights to access personal data about them and to limit use and disclosure of their personal data.
+EU and Swiss individuals have rights to access personal data about them and to limit use and disclosure of their personal data.
 With our Privacy Shield certification, New Relic has committed to respect those rights.
 Because New Relic personnel has limited ability to access data our customers submit to our services, if you wish to request access, to limit use, or to limit disclosure, please provide the name of the New Relic customer who submitted your data to our services.
 We will refer your request to that customer, and will support them as needed in responding to your request.

 U.S. Federal Trade Commission enforcement.
 New Relic’s commitments under the Privacy Shield are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.

 Compelled disclosure.
 New Relic may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.